 FROM Metric SELECT sum(flink_jobmanager_job_totalNumberOfCheckpoints) AS 'Total Number of Checkpoints'

-If you want to further customize your Apache Flink dashboards, you can learn more about building NRQL queries and managing your dashboards in the New Relic UI:
+If you want to further customize your Apache Flink dashboards, you can learn more about building NRQL queries and managing your in the New Relic UI: